Russian mercenary boss courts Putin with Ukrainian battlefield success

 His aim is to leverage the success that Wagner Group, his mercenary outfit, had this week in pushing Ukrainian forces out of the salt mining town of Soledar, a move that revives Russian plans to seize more of eastern Ukraine after multiple defeats.

-Russia claimed victory on Friday after Ukraine said its forces were holding on after a “hot” night of fighting.
+Mr Prigozhin, 61, who is sanctioned in the West and casts himself as a ruthless patriot, posed in combat gear with his men in a salt mine beneath Soledar and said they had captured it alone.

-Mr Prigozhin, 61, who is sanctioned in the West and casts himself as a ruthless patriot, has posed in combat gear with his men in a salt mine deep beneath Soledar and said they were fighting alone, an assertion contradicted by defence officials.
+The Kremlin praised the “absolutely heroic selfless actions” of those fighting in Soledar, but the defence ministry on Friday initially attributed victory to its own airborne units and missile and artillery forces.

-The Kremlin on Thursday spoke of the “absolutely heroic selfless actions” of those fighting in Soledar.
+Mr Prigozhin reacted with fury, saying Russian officials were not giving his forces due credit.

-The defence ministry on Friday attributed victory to its airborne units, missile forces and “artillery of a grouping of Russian forces”.
+“They constantly try to steal victory... and talk about the presence of other unknown people just to belittle Wagner’s merits,” he complained.

-Mr Prigozhin said Russian officials were not giving his forces their due credit.
+Hours later, the defence ministry responded with a statement “clarifying” the situation which acknowledged that Wagner fighters, whose actions it hailed as “courageous”, had been the ones to storm the town.

-“They constantly try to steal victory from the Wagner PMC (private military company) and talk about the presence of other unknown people just to belittle Wagner’s merits,” he complained.
+Mr Prigozhin then moved quickly to start awarding his men with specially struck medals to commemorate the “taking of Soledar.”

-Some commentators have said he could one day be made defence minister, but it is not fully clear how much influence the businessman from St Petersburg has gained with Mr Putin, who tends to balance factions with a strategy of divide and rule.
+Some commentators have said Mr Prigozhin could one day be made defence minister, but it is not fully clear how much influence the businessman from St Petersburg has gained with Mr Putin, who tends to balance factions with a strategy of divide and rule.

 Ms Margarita Simonyan, editor-in-chief of the state-controlled RT channel and close to the Kremlin, thanked Mr Prigozhin for Soledar.